Icebox cake: Philippines

 In the Philippines, mango float is a popular icebox cake variant of the traditional crema de fruta layered dessert.
 It is made with graham crackers or broas (ladyfingers) in between layers of whipped cream, condensed milk, and fresh mangoes.

 United Kingdom

-A biscuit cake is an icebox cake commonly served as a tea cake in the United Kingdom.
+In the United Kingdom, a biscuit cake is an icebox cake commonly served as a tea cake.
 At the request of Prince William a chocolate biscuit cake was served as a groom's cake at his wedding.
 It is made by heating butter and chocolate and whisking in eggs or condensed milk.
 Some versions also include golden syrup.
 After the mixture is cooled, crumbled digestive biscuits are incorporated into the batter.
 Optionally other dry ingredients may be mixed in as well such as assorted dried fruits, nuts and candies.

 United States

 The Nabisco version of the icebox cake indicates that the wafers are stacked to form a log with whipped cream cementing them together, and then the log is laid on its side.
 A second log is formed and the two are set side by side and more whipped cream covers the exterior.
 The cake is then left overnight in the refrigerator (or icebox).
 The wafers absorb moisture from the whipped cream and the whole can be served in slices.
 The dessert is usually served by cutting it into slices at a 45-degree angle, so bands of chocolate and cream are visible across each slice.

 A variation of icebox cake is made using pudding (usually chocolate) and graham crackers or vanilla wafers layered in a square or rectangular baking dish.
 Additional variations include alternating layers of chocolate and vanilla pudding, or the addition of sliced bananas or pineapples between the layers.
 While this can be done with cold instant pudding, if given ample time in the refrigerator, the best results come from assembling the dessert with still-hot, stove-cooked pudding, and then refrigerating overnight.